 Here’s an easy example of how to utilise this deduction.
 If you purchase a car for $44,000 and you use it 50% of the time for business purposes, you can claim $22,000 off your taxable income.
 You could also claim more than one asset if it falls under the threshold.
-But if you purchase an asset that costs $155,000, you cannot claim it as part of this scheme, as the value is over $150,000.
 You would have to deduct it under general depreciation rules over several years.
 Some types of assets can be depreciated more quickly under the Backing Business Investment scheme.

 Why should you care?

 We get it.
 Tax is about as exciting as peak hour traffic, but the Instant Asset Write-Off scheme can be great for businesses, especially SMEs.
-By purchasing business assets up to $150,000, you are decreasing your taxable income by that same amount.
+By purchasing business assets, you are decreasing your taxable income by that same amount.
 If you don’t have the cash immediately available to make the most of this tax break, a business loan can help bridge the cash flow gap in the short term.
 Read more about how you can use a short-term bank loan to unlock this tax break.

 Here's what to do next for the instant asset write-off